Seraphim-Solutions/bettercinema/README.md

 - [ ] Improve interface

-- [ ] Add option for user to select custom colors
+- [ ] Add option for user to customize colors